newking9088/sql-guide-to-solve-complex-data-science-problems/how_to_sql.md

 | 3       | NULL       | Davis     |
 | 2       | Eve        | NULL      |

-### JOIN Takeaways:
+##### JOIN Takeaways:

  - <span style = "color:green; font-weight:bold; font-size:20px;"> You never have to use `RIGHT JOIN` if you prefer.
-The rule of thumb is to use `LEFT JOIN` where the larger table based on [common] column to join on, the table for which you want all information from, is on the left and the smaller table, the table for which we want only information common with larger table, is on the right.
+The rule of thumb is to use `LEFT JOIN` where the larger table based on the [common] column to join on, the table for which you want all information from, is on the left and the smaller table, the table for which we want only information common with a larger table, is on the right.
 This makes the query more intuitive and easier to read.</span>
  - <span style = "color:green; font-weight:bold; font-size:20px;"> When you use a `LEFT JOIN`, you return all rows from the left table, and if the right table does not have matching rows, it returns `NULL`.
-When you want `NULL` values from the right table if the rows do not match based on join column (usually the smaller table in terms of the column you join on), you should use `LEFT JOIN`.
+When you want `NULL` values from the right table if the rows do not match based on the join column (usually the smaller table in terms of the column you join on), you should use `LEFT JOIN`.
 If you want `NULL` values from both tables, use a `FULL OUTER JOIN`.</span>
 - <span style = "color:green; font-weight:bold; font-size:20px;">  Use `INNER JOIN` when you want to return only the rows that have matching values in both tables.
 This is useful when you need to find records that exist in both tables.</span>

-**Topic 3: AGGREGATIONS AND GROUPING**
+### AGGREGATIONS AND GROUPING

-When you need to calculate aggregates for a group, use `GROUP BY` clause.
+When you need to calculate aggregates for a group, use the `GROUP BY` clause.
 The `GROUP BY` clause must be accompanied by an `aggregate function`. **This is a crucial concept in Data Science.
 Please ensure you thoroughly understand each concept below before tackling real-world problems.**

 - **GROUP BY**: Aggregating data into groups.
 - **HAVING**: Filtering groups after aggregation.